The Hayward People's Budget

 - Sector 6 | Sun Gallery Community Space

 Find Your Sector

 The sectors below match census tract boundaries.
 We understand there are multiple neighborhoods in each sector.
 It will be up to community participants and voters to decide how best to allocate the funding to build community in the neighborhoods throughout their sector.
 The budgeted amounts are based on each sector's population and mean per capita income.

 Delegates are responsible for collecting ideas from their neighbors, gauging which concepts are the most feasible, creating proposals, and helping get out the vote.
 We look forward to working with you!
 You can also email email@example.com.

 Neighborhood Meetings and Delegate Recruitment: Join us at a City Hall to You meeting in your neighborhood to learn about things happening in Hayward and hear about the participatory budgeting process.

-November 2021 - February, 2022
+November 2021 - March, 2022